adam-rms/website/docs/user-guide/projects/overview.md

 ![Project audit log](/img/tutorial/projects/projects-audit.png)
 *Project History*

-## Files
+## Files, Notes, Invoices & Quotes
 ---
-Projects can have files and notes associated with them, to keep track of various elements.
+Projects can have various files associated with them, to keep track of documents and provide invoices or quotes to clients.

 :::note File Permissions
 44 - Edit Project Notes